 NIH Manual Chapter on Government Ethics, an outside activity generally involves providing a service to or a function for an outside organization, with or without pay or other compensation.
 Outside activities may not conflict with an individual's official NIH duties or work schedule, and must be compatible with both U.S. Immigration laws and NIH policy.
 Additionally, certain immigration statuses limit where a foreign national scientist can conduct their activities (such as J-1, H-1B and O-1).

 All foreign national scientists need advance approval from DIS to participate in outside activities to ensure compliance.
 Unauthorized participation could have an adverse impact on a foreign national scientist’s immigration status and stay in the United States.
-Scientists can complete this

 Request for Outside Activity must be submitted for DIS approval at least